 We have used this example before, but let’s say you submit a claim to your homeowners’ insurance after a house fire.
 Your insurer is going to ask for a tremendous amount of information: tax returns, your deed to your home, any contracts you may have had pending, etc. If your insurer believes that you are not being truthful in some way, you will likely be asked to submit to an Examination Under Oath as well.

 Once they have all of this information, the company may dig deep to find any discrepancy or hint of impropriety.
 If they suspect any wrongdoing – intentional or accidental – on your behalf, they may try denying your claim.
 How they define “wrongdoing” depends on your exact circumstances.
 For example, let us say that you were in an auto accident 20 years ago and put a claim into your homeowners’ insurance company for a fire loss.
 If you forgot about that claim when completing your application for homeowners’ insurance, or didn’t mention it when asked about prior claims during a recorded interview after the fire (and it’s understandable if that happens, because most people don’t think a decades’ old auto insurance claim is related to a house fire in any way), your insurance company may try to deny your new claim because you “lied.”

-If you put a claim into your insurance company and find yourself under investigation, you may want to call an experienced Tennessee insurance dispute attorney to help you.
+If you make a claim with your insurance company and find yourself under investigation, you may want to call an experienced Tennessee insurance dispute attorney to help you.
 At McWherter Scott & Bobbitt, we protect our clients whose claims have hit a snag, or are in danger of being denied or reasons of bad faith.
 To reserve a consultation with Brandon McWherter, Clint Scott, Jonathan Bobbitt or any of our insurance dispute lawyers, please contact us.
-We maintain offices in Nashville, Chattanooga, Memphis and Jackson to better serve our clients throughout Tennessee and the surrounding regions.
+We maintain offices in Nashville, Memphis and Jackson to better serve our clients throughout Tennessee and the surrounding regions.